THE BEST KETO SWEETENER TO ADD TO YOUR KITCHEN

 In long term studies, erythritol did not cause harmful side effects.
 Other sugar alcohols including xylitol and sorbitol can lead to unpleasant symptoms including diarrhoea, but erythritol does not cause this unwanted digestive side effect.
 However, when consumed in vast quantities, erythritol was found to cause stomach rumbling and nausea in one study.

 At Adonis, we consider erythritol sweetener to be the healthiest and most effective sweetener for men and women following a keto diet.
-Erythritol is the only sweetener we use in our keto products, ensuring a delicious, satisfying taste without adding calories, causing side effects or upsetting the balance of ketosis.
+Erythritol is the only sweetener we use in our keto products, ensuring a delicious, satisfying taste without adding calories, causing side effects or upsetting the balance of ketosis. - 2.
+Xylitol.
+Xylitol is a natural sugar alcohol like erythritol.
+Xylitol is commonly used in sugar free chewing gum and mouthwash to give it a natural sweetness.
+Xylitol can also have a cooling effect which makes it a popular choice in mint-flavoured products.

 Xylitol is produced from the woody part of corn cobs and from other fibrous plants.
 Unlike erythritol, xylitol is low carb but not zero carb.
 It therefore has a small impact on blood sugar levels and can cause the production of insulin to increase.
 If enough is eaten, xylitol has the potential to upset the balance of ketosis.
 If chosen, xylitol containing food products must only be consumed sparingly.